Illinois Sales and Use Tax

-Taxes in Illinois are origin-based 1, meaning the sales tax rate is based, or determined from, the location where a sale originates
+Taxes in Illinois are origin-based, meaning the Illinois sales tax rate is based, or determined from, the location where a sale originates

-To see a full breakout of sales tax rates in IL by state, county, city and special district, use our easy Illinois sales tax calculator.
-After putting in any ZIP code, you can enter a retail price to calculate sales tax totals.
+To see a full breakout of Illinois sales tax rates by state, county, city and special district, use our easy Illinois sales tax calculator.
+After putting in any ZIP code, you can enter a retail price to calculate Illinois sales tax totals.

 The Illinois state use tax rate is the same as the state rate, but there is no use tax collected for county, city or special districts.

 If you reside in IL, use tax is due to the state on any and all transactions where sales tax has not been paid, even out-of-state internet sales.